framar1997/TALEdesign/README.md

 - [TALEdesign parallelized](https://github.com/framar1997/TALEdesign/blob/main/TALE_application_parallelized.R) -
   Free shiny subscription imposes some limitations on computational resources.
-For faster simulations, we here provide the R code of the TALEdesign application adapted to execute simulations in parallel on users local machine.
+For faster simulations, we here provide the R code of the TALEdesign application adapted to execute simulations in parallel on the users local machine.

 - [Core functions](https://github.com/framar1997/TALEdesign/tree/main/core_functions) - In the repository we made available the core functions of the Shiny app so that they can be used as an R package.
 By editing these functions, users can customize the algorithm characteristics according to their needs.